Finding the house of your dreams is simple, but getting pre-approved for a mortgage isn’t always a walk in the park.

 This means checking over the math and making sure everything adds up.
 Remember, since you’re signing paperwork you’ll be legally bound to, there are real and lasting consequences to not handling payments responsibly.

-For starters, take a look at provisions related to variable interest rates, repossessions conditions, or mandatory binding arbitration.
+For starters, take a look at provisions related to variable interest rates, repossession conditions, or mandatory binding arbitration.

 On another note, steer clear of any auto loans marketed as “contingent” or “conditional.”

-Here, you may experience financing terms a few months down the road that are a far cry from what you’d originally had in mind.
+Here, you may experience financing terms a few months down the road that is a far cry from what you’d originally had in mind.
 This situation could lead to unforeseen financial hardship.

 Remember, a verbal agreement is not an agreement set in stone.
 Before you show off that brand new car, a finalized written agreement needs to be in hand.
 Also, realize there could be prepayment or refinancing penalties hidden in the contract.